Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 What happens when you swap the master and contact surfaces?
 Do you get convergence?
 If not, why?

+Try tieing the surfaces ....

+Try changing the contact pair option to <em> TYPE=NODE TO SURFACE </em>.
+What are the things that you need to change in the input file to make the contact work?
+Hint: for this contact type, the shell thickness is not used.

 ---
 ## Footnotes